History of West Virginia

-West Virginia became part of the Virginia Colony when the Revolutionary War broke.
+West Virginia became part of the Virginia Colony when the Revolutionary War broke out.
 The region tried to break off and establish its own state during the revolution.
-They submitted a petition to the Second Continental Congress to join the Union as a 14th state named “Westsylvania” but was denied.
+They submitted a petition to the Second Continental Congress to join the Union as a 14th state named “Westsylvania” but were denied.

 West Virginia was always physically separated from Virginia by the majestic Appalachian Mountains.
 This made the state very different in terms of economics and culture.
 When Virginia left the Union in 1861 and joined the Confederacy, many locals opposed and remained in the union.
 Furthermore, West Virginia seceded from Virginia later that year during the Wheeling Convention and remained faithful to the Union during the war.
 On June 20, 1863, West Virginia applied to become an autonomous state making it the 35th US state.